AbhishekHarikumar/Fraud-Detection-in-Insurance-Systems-using-Machine-Learning/README.md

 <h2 align = "left">Objective</h2>

-<p align="justify"> The main objective of this project is to build a model that accurately classifies whether a prediction is fraudulent or not, ensuring authorized access.</p>
+<p align="justify"> To build a model that accurately classifies whether a prediction is fraudulent or not, ensuring authorized access.</p>

 <h2 align = "left">Data Structure</h2>